cetinkaya/detour/README.md

 In the example json file above, `...` indicate more road_points/roads.
 For a complete example check the file `detour_project/examples/standalone/example_executed.json`.

-Notice that in the description above, the first road with has test outcome `FAIL` and the second road has test coutcome `PASS`.
+Notice that in the description above, the first road has test outcome `FAIL` and the second road has test coutcome `PASS`.

 It is allowable to have keys such as ids and information about test-execution configurations as long as the keys `meta_data/test_info/test_outcome` and `road_points/[x, y]` are provided.